GOPC

 Background

-This 10-week Certificate Course is designed to provide a comprehensive review of the dermatological problems commonly seen in primary care setting and to update the participants in the diagnosis and management of these conditions.
+By restructuring the Certificate Course into 5 half-day classes (from October 2024 to February 2025, one Saturday afternoon each month) with focuses on providing hands-on experience and clinical case illustrations, the Course aims to provide a comprehensive review of the dermatological problems commonly seen in primary care setting and to update the participants in the diagnosis and management of these conditions.

 Objectives